firebase/firebase-tools-ui/README.md

 firebase emulators:exec --project sample --only firestore 'npm test'
 ```

-Make sure the development server is not running, since both the development server and the test runner start the Firebase Emulator Suite.
-Running both at the same time would cause PORT conflicts.
+If you get port conflict errors, make sure to stop other instances of the Firebase Emulator Suite (e.g. the one you've started for the development server above) and try again.

 #### `npm run build`